moby/moby/docs/reference/api/docker_remote_api.md

 * `POST /containers/create` now allows you to set the static IPv4 and/or IPv6 address for the container.
 * `POST /networks/(id)/connect` now allows you to set the static IPv4 and/or IPv6 address for the container.
 * `GET /info` now includes the number of containers running, stopped, and paused.
-* `POST /networks/create` now supports restricting external access to the network by setting the `internal` field.
+* `POST /networks/create` now supports restricting external access to the network by setting the `Internal` field.
 * `POST /networks/(id)/disconnect` now includes a `Force` option to forcefully disconnect a container from network
 * `GET /containers/(id)/json` now returns the `NetworkID` of containers.
 * `POST /networks/create` Now supports an options field in the IPAM config that provides options